khadir786/PokeGotchiApp/README.md

 #### **09/09/2024**
 -  Added stats in the stats section

 ![stats](https://github.com/user-attachments/assets/2be7bc66-ab1d-4b34-ba9a-70094c6e774a)

+- Added energy stat
+- Added local storage to keep save data
+- Added **export and import** functionality - Players can export their game data as a JSON file, and also import save files.
+Save data is saved to local storage.
+- Created modal for import